Jayger1113/Android-OR-Tensorflow-Camera/README.md

   https://github.com/tensorflow/tensorflow

-# To install tensorflow on your pc
+# Install tensorflow on your pc

   $pip3 install tensorflow

-# retrain the model to learn from our images
+# retrain our model to learn from images

   1. gather lots of image (better larger than 20 images of each categories)